abaevbog/myItemTracker/README.md

 An imitation of an online store listing of products built as an excercise to learn flutter.
 Main features:

-  ..*authentication with firebase auth
+  authentication with firebase auth

-  ..*adding new products and updating them, these actions are backed by firebase db and firestore ..*custom animated transitions, hero widgets, fade animations and slivers ..*general material design layout
+  adding new products and updating them, these actions are backed by firebase db and firestore

+  custom animated transitions, hero widgets, fade animations and slivers

+  general material design layout

-  ..*accessing camera/gallery to receive image ..*fetching info from google api
+  accessing camera/gallery to receive image

+  fetching info from google api

 Some screenshots:
 Login or signup